OBF/GSoC/00_ideas.md

 exist that permit to query tree topologies for specific patterns.
 The goal of this project is to develop a new ETE module that allows querying large collections of trees using custom criteria.
-Searches should be flexible and allow for regular-expression-like queries.
+Searches should be flexible and allow for regular-expression-like queries, returning a list of all internal nodes in the matching trees where the criteria is fulfilled.

 Applications of a framework of this type would enable any user to perform complex queries on a variate of data types common in research, such as clustering results and phylogenetic trees.
 This will be **specially relevant** in research fields such as **Phylogenomics** (ETE focus), where thousands of phylogenetic trees are being generated and scanned trying search for specific evolutionary patterns.